Frequently Asked Questions

 What are some of the varieties of apples available?

-A few of the varieties in our orchard include Macintosh, Cortland, Empire, Gala, Golden & Red Delicious, 20 Ounce, Rome, and Baldwin.
+A few of the varieties in our orchard include Macintosh, Cortland, Empire, Gala, Golden & Red Delicious, Spencer & Kendall.
 We also have Macoun and Honey-Crisp apples.
 However, they are only available for purchase inside of our farm stand.